 Liz: If someone passes away whilst they’re a member of KiwiSaver, the funds will be paid out to the estate of that person, and we will require things such as a certified death certificate, probate, letters of administration, and bank deposit slips.
 And the estate will receive the full value of the KiwiSaver account.

-If you have a KiwiSaver account when you die, the Trustee will pay your account balance to your estate.
+If you have a KiwiSaver account when you die, your account balance will be paid to your estate.